HHRClemson/FloodImageClassifier/README.md

 FloodImageClassifier: A Python tool for Flood Image Classification and Semantic Segmentation

 ## Getting Started
 FloodImageClassifie.py is a python package developed using python 3.9.
-The package is tested using >9000 image data colected from the USGS, 511 traffic images (DOT) and social media platforms.
+The package is tested using >9000 image data collected from the USGS, 511 traffic images (DOT) and social media platforms.
 The user can specifically target any flood iage and use any of these pre-trained models to estimate the inundation area and flood depth severity.

 ### Prerequisites